-Our £148m of Christmas and New Year railway improvements featured essential works on some of these structures.
+Our regular maintenance projects often include essential works on some of these structures.

-These included a bridge in the Manea area between Ely and Peterborough.
+These included a bridge in the Manea area between Ely and Peterborough over Christmas.
 We replaced timbers as part of a project to reverse years of weather-related erosion.

 In Newcastle, we carried out waybeam renewal on the listed King Edward Bridge.
 We replaced the timber beams supporting the track as part of a 12-year renewals programme.

 Preserving the past… for the railway of the future

 Many of our bridges, tunnels and viaducts date from the Victorian era; looking after some of the country’s most celebrated structures is a privilege and a challenge.

 Maintenance is important but that’s just one part of our work.
 Railway passenger numbers have doubled in the past 20 years so we have to modernise and adapt our infrastructure as part of our Railway Upgrade Plan.